 San Francisco found a gem in the third round of the 2018 NFL Draft.
 Warner is emerging as one of the NFL’s best young defenders with a track record of causing problems for the likes of Patrick Mahomes and Aaron Rodgers.

 56. Chris Jones, defensive tackle, Kansas City Chiefs

 Patrick Mahomes might have won Super Bowl LIV MVP, but the Chiefs don’t complete that fourth-quarter comeback without Jones.
 He earned every dollar of that $85 million contract and will be essential for this team to become the next NFL dynasty.

-Some fans may think he is one of the most-overrated players in the NFL, but that feeling isn’t shared around the league.
+Some fans may think he is one of the most overrated players in the NFL, but that feeling isn’t shared around the league.
 Ramsey is a shutdown corner and an incredible trash talker, who deserves the record contract he received in the form of five years and $105 million.